samuel-lexim/dom/wp-content/plugins/filebird/readme.txt

 You can reach us here [https://ninjateam.org/support/](https://ninjateam.org/support/)

 = Why should I buy the premium plugin? =
-If you wish to use FileBird folders in all premium page builders, you can **[upgrade to FileBird PRO](https://codecanyon.net/item/media-folders-manager-for-wordpress/21715379?irgwc=1&clickid=ynBwuiXfXxyORfPwUx0Mo3QWUkiVPZQJY3UNU00&iradid=275988&irpid=418490&iradtype=ONLINE_TRACKING_LINK&irmptype=mediapartner&mp_value1=&utm_campaign=af_impact_radius_418490&utm_medium=affiliate&utm_source=impact_radius)**.
-Premium features include advanced sort & filtering for both files and folders; download folders; more themes, plugins & page builders supported.
+If you wish to use FileBird folders in all premium page builders, you can [upgrade to FileBird PRO](https://codecanyon.net/item/media-folders-manager-for-wordpress/21715379?irgwc=1&clickid=ynBwuiXfXxyORfPwUx0Mo3QWUkiVPZQJY3UNU00&iradid=275988&irpid=418490&iradtype=ONLINE_TRACKING_LINK&irmptype=mediapartner&mp_value1=&utm_campaign=af_impact_radius_418490&utm_medium=affiliate&utm_source=impact_radius).
+Premium features include advanced sort & filtering for both files and folders, [download entire media folders](https://ninjateam.org/download-wordpress-media-library/), more themes, plugins & page builders supported.

 = Is that a one-time payment for FileBird Pro?
 Yes!
 FileBird lifetime license costs you a **one-time** fee, you can use it on a single site, and get unlimited updates.